marcusklaas/backbonzo/readme.md

 ------------------

 - [ ] implement partial decryption command
+- [ ] write some documentation on how to use backbonzo
 - [ ] take parameters/ read from configuration file
 - [ ] add tests
 - [ ] implement simple logging